awesomeWM/awesome/docs/07-my-first-awesome.md

 ## Change the theme

-Awesome has multiple builtin themes you can choose from:
+Awesome has multiple built-in themes you can choose from:

 * *default*
 * *gtk*